CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "color": "light_gray", // ASCII character color
 "name": "hatchet",     // In-game name displayed "description": "A one-handed hatchet.
 Makes a great melee weapon, and is useful both for cutting wood, and for use as a hammer.", // In-game description
-"price": 95,           // Used when bartering with NPCs.
+    "price": "95 cent",           // Used when bartering with NPCs.
 Can use string "cent" "USD" or "kUSD".
 "material": [          // Material types.
 See materials.json for possible options { "type": "iron", "portion": 2 }, // See Generic Item attributes for type and portion details { "type": "wood", "portion": 3 }